Zoom H4n Pro Audio Recorder Tutorial

 2. Choosing a Recording Mode

-• Press the jog wheel to confirm
+• Select Stereo and press the wheel to confirm

 3. Positioning the Built-In Microphones

-• The H4n Pro has adjustable X/Y stereo microphones on top
+The H4n Pro has adjustable X/Y stereo microphones on top.

 4. Setting Input Levels